info@rubertpartners.com |

 1. Step One: Agreement to Mediate

 The first step in any mediation is agreement — both parties must be willing to mediate.
 Mediation is voluntary, unless a contract specifically requires it.
-In such case what it would be required is to give it a try but not to agree on any particular terms.
+In such cases, what is required is to attempt mediation in good faith, not to agree on any particular outcome.

 You can start mediation in two ways:

-By direct agreement: The parties mutually decide to mediate and jointly select a mediator or a mediation centre.
+- By direct agreement: The parties mutually decide to mediate and jointly select a mediator or mediation centre.

-Through legal representatives: Often, one party’s lawyer contacts the other side to propose mediation before filing a claim or during proceedings.
+- Through legal representatives: Often, one party’s lawyer contacts the other side to propose mediation before filing a claim or during ongoing proceedings.

-In either case, a Mediation Agreement is usually signed.
-It defines the scope of the dispute, confidentiality terms, mediator appointment, language, and cost-sharing arrangements.
+In either scenario, a Mediation Agreement is usually signed.
+This document defines the scope of the dispute, confidentiality terms, appointment of the mediator, language, and cost-sharing arrangements.

 2. What If You Don’t Have Direct Contact with the Other Party?

-In many situations, communication between the parties has broken down — for example, after a contract termination, a partnership dispute, or a family separation.
-In such cases, you can still start mediation by approaching a recognised ADR institution directly.
+In many situations, communication between the parties has broken down — for example, following contract termination, partnership disputes, or family separation.
+In such cases, mediation can still be initiated by approaching a recognised ADR institution directly.

 How It Works